Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 5. Opt into overdraft protection

-Your bank or credit union may offer overdraft protection.
-With overdraft protection, your financial institution can cover whatever portion of the check you don’t have the funds for, either through another open account of yours or through future direct deposits.
+Your bank or credit union may offer overdraft protection, which can backstop whatever portion of the check you don’t have the funds to cover.
+This can be from another open account of yours or, in some cases, based on future direct deposits.
+This can help you avoid non-sufficient funds costs.
+But some financial institutions may charge you for overdraft protection.

-Double-check your checks to avoid fees
+Know your account balance to avoid fees

 Return check fees can be costly, creating a headache for you and the person or business you owe money to.
-To avoid these fees, always check your account balance before writing a check to make sure you have enough money to cover the cost.
+To avoid these fees, always confirm your account balance before writing a check to ensure you have enough money to cover the cost.
+If you’re tired of dealing with bank fees that drain your funds, switch to a checking account with no monthly fees, like Chime.

 Easy online banking